hilbix/tino/howto/cirrus-ci.md

   - `https://api.cirrus-ci.com/github/USERorORG/REPO.svg?branch=BRANCH` is the visual image
   - `https://cirrus-ci.com/github/USERorORG/REPO/BRANCH` is the link to build history on Cirrus CI

-Where Do I find a list of all possible containers?
+Where do I find a list of all possible containers?

-- I am really not sure, as this is not really explained good.
 - It appears to me, that you can use [any Linux Docker-Contaner](https://hub.docker.com/explore/) via `image: DOCKERIMAGE/TAG`
   - `https://hub.docker.com/_/DOCKERIMAGE` can be accessed with `DOCKERIMAGE` directly
   - `https://hub.docker.com/r/OWNER/IMAGE` can be accessed with `DOCKERIMAGE` given as `OWNER/IMAGE`